-- 1 Awarding institution/body: University of Worcester - 2 Teaching institution: University of Worcester and Partner Institutions - Birmingham Metropolitan College (Sutton Campus) (Full-time and Part-time) - Birmingham Metropolitan College (Matthew Boulton Campus) (Full-Time and Part-time) - Birmingham Metropolitan College (Stourbridge Campus) (Full-time and Part-time) - Halesowen College (Full-time and Part-time) - Herefordshire & Ludlow College (Full-time and Part-time) - Heart of Worcestershire College (Redditch) (Part-time) - Heart of Worcestershire College (Worcester) (Part-time) - University of Worcester (Flexible and Distributed Programme) (Part-time) - Walsall College (Full-time and Part-Time) - 3 Programme accredited by: University of Worcester - 4 Final award: Foundation Degree (FdA) - 5 Programme title: FdA in Early Years - Pathways available: Progression route: BA (Hons) Integrated Working with Children and Families Top Up (refer to Section 22 below) - 7 Mode and/or site of delivery: - Standard taught programme delivered at partner institutions; two Student Conferences per vear held at UW - Flexible and Distributed online and at UW - 8 Mode of attendance: Part-time, Full-time and Flexible and Distributed - 9 UCAS Code: X312 (Full-time) - Subject Benchmark statement: Foundation Degree Characteristics Statement (2015).
-Early Childhood Studies Subject Benchmark Statement (2014) Sector requirements: National Occupational Standards, Common Core of Skills and Knowledge for the Children's Workforce (2010) - Date of Programme Specification preparation/revision: May 2013; amendment to regulations August 2014; amendment to Partnership to include Matthew Boulton May 2015; May 2016 (removal of Bournville College); August 2016 (HoW, regs and QAA changes); October 2016 update to Admissions Requirements - 12 Educational aims of the programme
+September 2017 1 Awarding institution/body Liniversity of Wercester 1.
+2. Awarding institution/body Teaching institution University of Worcester University of Worcester (Flexible and Distributed Programme) (Full time and Part-time) and Partner Institutions: Birmingham Metropolitan College (Sutton Campus) (Full-time and Part-time) Birmingham Metropolitan College (Matthew Boulton Campus) (Full-Time and Part-time) Birmingham Metropolitan College (Stourbridge Campus) (Full-time and Part-time) Birmingham Metropolitan College (Stourbridge Campus) (Full-time and Part-time) Halesowen College (Full-time and Part-time) Herefordshire & Ludlow College (Full-time and Part-time) Heart of Worcestershire College (Redditch) (Part-time) Heart of Worcestershire College (Worcester) (Part-time) 3.
+Programme accredited by N/A 4.
+Final award or awards Foundation Degree (FdA) 5.
+Programme title FdA Early Years 6.
+Pathways available and/or Linked Honours Degree progression route/s Progression route: BA (Hons) Integrated Working with Children and Families Top Up 7.
+Mode and/or site of delivery Standard taught programme delivered at partner institutions; annual Student Conference held at the University of Worcester.
+Flexible and Distributed delivered online and at the University of Worcester.
+8. Mode of attendance and duration Part-time (3 years), Full-time (2 years) and Flexible and Distributed - Part and Full time.
+9. UCAS Code X312 (Full-time) 10.
+Subject Benchmark statement and/or professional body statement Foundation Degree Characteristics Statement (2015) Early Childhood Studies Subject Benchmark Statement (2014) Sector requirements: National Occupational Standards, Common Core of Skills and Knowledge for the Children's Workforce (2010) 11.
+Date of Programme Specification preparation/ revision May 2015: Periodic Review and amendment to Partnership to include Matthew Boulton May 2016: removal of Bournville College August 2016: HoW, regulations and QAA changes October 2016: update to Admissions Requirements April 2017: Removal of Walsall college July 2017: Change of delivery for Herefordshire and Ludlow college from 50% to 100% August 2017: AQU amendments September 2017: Update to Section 13 March 2018: amendments in light of a review of approved variations to regulations.

+12. Educational aims of the programme

-The FdA in Early years provides an opportunity for experienced practitioners working in early years settings and students progressing from level 3 qualifications to gain a professional and academic qualification which is recognised nationally and locally within the sector.
+The FdA in Early Years provides an opportunity for experienced practitioners working in early years settings and students progressing from level 3 qualifications to gain a professional and academic qualification which is recognised nationally and locally within the sector.
 The programme combines academic rigour with practice based experience to allow students to develop as reflective practitioners.
-It is a major route to a top-up honours degree, Early Years Teacher Status (for leaders of early years practice with children under 5 years of age).
+It is a major route to a top-up honours degree and following this, Early Years Initial Teacher Status (for leaders of early years practice with children under 5 years of age).
 The aim of the programme is to play a significant role in the on-going development of the early years workforce, nationally, regionally and locally.